google/visualblocks/custom_nodes/README.md

 <img src="./screenshots/add_custom_node.png" width="956" />

-The entry will turn to green if it is successfully added.
+The entry will turn green if it is successfully added.

 <img src="./screenshots/add_node_success.png" width="702" />

-Close the dialog, and it shoud appear under the specified category:
+Close the dialog, and it should appear under the specified category:

 <img src="./screenshots/find_node_in_category.png" width="327" />

 **ℹ️ Note:** You only need to add a custom node once to a project.
 The editor will store the project JSON in local storage, and will restore it when the page reloads.
-All custom node urls will be saved in this project JSON, and will be loaded when project is loaded.
+All custom node urls will be saved in this project JSON, and will be loaded when the project is loaded.

 ## Publish a custom node